The Incorrigible Dukane

+lobby poster with scene depicted in the movie.

 The Incorrigible Dukane is a 1915 silent dramedy and farce produced by Daniel Frohman and released by Famous Players Film Company.
 Directed by James Durkin, it stars John Barrymore in his fifth feature film.
 Adapted from the novel (Note: Some contemporary sources make it a play rather than a novel, but AFI found no confirmation of this.) of the same name by George C. Shedd, it is the earliest known surviving John Barrymore feature film.

 Synopsis

 Through mistaken identity, a rich contractor's son is impressed into the labor force building his own father's dam at Silver Peak.
 When construction of a dam in Silver Peak, Colorado threatens their land, rancher Crofton (William MacDonald) and his daughter Enid (Helen Weir) confront New York contractor James Dukane, Sr. (William T. Carleton).
 Dukane sends his son James "Jimmy" Dukane, Jr. (John Barrymore) to manage construction and to deal with the dam's impact on the locals, hoping that the task will help his son mature.
 However, en route to the construction site, Jimmy is waylaid by a vagabond, and his clothing and identification are stolen.
 Dressed in the tramp's clothes, Jimmy finally meets with the construction foreman Corbetson (Stewart Baird), who scoffs at his claimed identity and instead puts him to work with a pick and shovel.
 During his labors, Jimmy learns that Corbetson has been using sub-par materials and embezzling monies from Dukane Sr, and that to hide his crime, Corbetson is planning to blow up the dam.